A comprehensive guide of Xfce 4.18 features across core & native apps.

 After almost two years of development, Xfce 4.18 is released on December 15, 2022.
 Coming as a major release since Xfce 4.16, the development was going on to enhance this lightweight desktop under the development tag 4.17.

 Xfce 4.18 is a significant milestone considering GTK4 updates, initial Wayland support and revamp of core native apps.
 The volume of updates is massive.

-Since there is no official detailed write-up yet, I have summarised this article with essential and major Xfce 4.18 features.
+A huge set of exciting changes makes its way in this release, and I have summarised this article with essential and major Xfce 4.18 features.

 Xfce 4.18: New Features